ambyshframber/avc2/specification.md

 ## 4: Device I/O

 Memory-mapped I/O takes place in the top page of memory.
 Each device has 16 bytes of I/O space.
-The first byte MUST return the device ID, a value in the range [1, 240] that corresponds to the device type, when read.
+The first byte (the DEVID port) MUST return the device ID, a value in the range [1, 240] that corresponds to the device type, when read.
 The first device (in the range 0xff00 - 0xff0f) MUST be the system device, defined below.

 Devices MAY use multi-byte ports.
 Devices MAY modify their internal state on read.
-If a cell in the device page is read, but no device is using it for a port, it MUST return 0.
+If a cell in the device page is read, but no device is using it for a port, the return value MUST be 0 if it would be a DEVID port, and is undefined otherwise.

 As of revision 1.1, devices MAY perform Direct Memory Access (DMA).